 a.
-In-house call will not occur no more frequently than every third night, averaged over a four-week period.
-For ICU rotations, residents will take call every 4th night.
-During outpatient rotations as an upper level, residents may be assigned 1-3 cross covers per month.
+In-house call will not occur no more frequently than every 4th night, averaged over a four-week period.
+For the PICU rotations, residents will take 24h+4h call 1-2 Saturdays and 1-2 Sundays during a rotation block.
+All other rotations within the program function with night float/night shift resident coverage.

 Interns will not participate in overnight call.
+During outpatient rotations as an upper level, residents will be assigned jeopardy call 3-5 times per month, which may result in additional overnight call shifts.
 For the emergency room rotations, residents will work 13 shifts per month.

 - b.
 Continuous on-site clinical work and educational activities, including inhouse call, will not exceed 24 consecutive hours.
 Residents may remain on duty for up to four additional hours to participate in didactic activities, transfer care of patients, and maintain continuity of medical care. - 1.
 Examples of work schedules: If the resident's workday starts at 9:00am, they must leave by 1:00 pm post call.
-If the workday starts at 8:00am, they must leave by 12:00 pm post call.
 If the workday starts at 7:00 am, they must leave by 11:00 am post call. - c.
 No new patients will be accepted after 24 hours of continuous work. - d.
 At-home call (pager call) is defined as call taken from outside the assigned institution.
 LSU Pediatric residents do not participate in home call.